Equality in Tourism Resources.

-Tourism and Gender Based Violence Foreward
+Tourism and Gender Based Violence Foreword

 Gender based violence (GBV) in travel and tourism is embedded within wider social structures of gender inequalities and discrimination.
 This book focuses on the multiple and interconnected manifestations of violence that women and girls encounter in tourism consumption and production, such as physical, sexual, emotional or socio-economic abuse.
-Read the forward written by Dr Stroma Cole here and find the full publication here.
+Read the foreword written by Dr Stroma Cole here and find the full publication here.

 Tourism, Human Rights, and Gender Equality.